sifzerda/pool/rd.md

 ```

 Controls:
-- Click and hold the cue ball to begin shot, drag mouse back to add power, release to fire.
+- Click and hold mouse button on the cue ball to begin shot, drag mouse back to add power, release to fire.

 ## (5) Usage